 Dr Nick Timlin

 Dr Timlin qualified as a doctor in Manchester in 1984 and completed the Cleveland vocational training scheme, starting work as a GP principal in 1990.
-Nick is also a fully qualified forensic medical examiner and occupational physician and has worked for Cleveland police and local firms.
-He is also a GP trainer, working at Durham and Tees Valley Vocational Training Scheme.
-He currently practices as a GP in Hartlepool.
+Dr Timlin was born in Hartlepool and has worked as a GP in Hartlepool since 1990.
+Dr Timlin is also a fully qualified forensic medical examiner and occupational physician and has worked for Cleveland police and local firms.
+He is also a GP trainer, working at Durham and Tees Valley Vocational Training Scheme and has worked alongside the CCG since it was formed in 2013.

 Dr Saleem Hassan